zohaib5911/Excel_with_Link_List/README.md

 📌 Future Improvements

-Support for saving and loading sheets from files
+- Support for saving and loading sheets from files
-Add more formula complexity (e.g., nested formulas, parentheses) GUI support using Qt or ImGui
+- Add more formula complexity (e.g., nested formulas, parentheses)
+- GUI support using Qt or ImGui
-Sorting row or column based on values
+- Sorting row or column based on values
-Support for different data types (string, float, etc.)
+- Support for different data types (string, float, etc.)
-Undo/Redo functionality
+- Undo/Redo functionality
-Import/Export to CSV or Excel formats
+- Import/Export to CSVs